RARS Engage!

 We hold the RARS 2-Meter Net on this machine at 8:00 pm every evening except Saturday.
 The Tech and Trader's Net is at 8:00 pm on Saturday, instead.
 The RARS Amateur Radio News Hour follows the 2-Meter Net on Sundays.
 On the last Wednesday of every month, we hold the RARS Public Service Net at 7:30 pm.
 The Apex Emergency Response Communications Net is at 9:00 pm on Sundays.
 This repeater is also the home of the Sixty-Four on Six-Four operating award.

-You will need the frequency, offset, and CTCSS tones (where applicable) above to program your radio for the RARS repeaters.
+You will need the frequencies, offsets, and CTCSS tones (where applicable) above to program your radios for the RARS FM repeaters.
+The frequency shown above for each repeater is the “dial frequency,” the frequency your radio displays when it is ready to receive (or receiving).
+Your radio uses the offset to calculate the transmit frequency.
+When you key your radio, you should see the displayed frequency change by the offset amount, up for positive offsets, down for negative offsets.
+If you don't see that, something is wrong.
 The CTCSS tones shown above are the tones your radio needs to transmit to "open" the repeater so it receives and retransmits your signal.

 Other Area Clubs’ Repeater Pages